January 20, 2026

 Over the years, many of our clients have successfully appealed their property tax assessments, reducing their assessed values and saving thousands of dollars.

-If you believe your assessed value is more than you could sell your property for in today's market - you should know that you have the right to appeal.
+If you believe your assessed value is more than you could sell your property for in today's market - you should know that you have the right to contest it.

 The tax assessor's window for San Francisco property owners to apply for a Decline in Value is now open through March 31st.